 The final plenary was chaired by Professor Ian Loader.
 The panel featured presentations from Yasmin Alibhai-Brown, Will Hutton, Professor Matt Matravers and Baroness Helena Kennedy who presented their thoughts on social justice, ranging from practical solutions to more abstract, philosophical considerations of fairness and equality.

 Papers from both practitioners and academics were presented, with several panels focusing on the treatment of marginalised groups in the criminal justice system.

 The Howard League’s U R Boss young advisors presented in the ‘Participatory youth justice’ panel, detailing the work of their advocacy projects and explaining the importance of a participative approach in the criminal justice system.
 Participation emerged as a key theme throughout the conference.

-The conference brought a wide range of people together to debate and consider the myriad questions posed by asking ‘What is Justice?’
-Delegates came from all over the world, from different academic disciplines, and also from practice.
-This led to a dynamic and stimulating environment where discussion took place and ideas were shared.
-The What is Justice? symposium, of which the conference was a key part, will continue, utilising the ideas coming out of the conference in an attempt to move now from theory to practice.
+The conference brought a wide range of people together to debate and consider the questions posed by asking ‘What is Justice?’.
+Delegates came from all over the world, from different academic disciplines and practice.
+The What is Justice? symposium will continue, utilising the ideas coming out of the conference in an attempt to move now from theory to practice.